huntergps/handbook-docs/Fuse/01 - Getting Started.md

 ## Export

 When running preview, Fuse will create a shell application on your device that connects to the Fuse daemon running on your system to quickly display changes you make to the project.
-However, if you want to bring the device with you to a meeting or to show to people away from your development environment, you need to export the project to the device you are targetting.
+However, if you want to bring the device with you to a meeting or to show to people away from your development environment, you need to export the project to the device you are targeting.

 > ### iOS